After Meiosis Is Complete Which Of The Following Are Produced

 If a gamete with an extra chromosome fertilizes a normal gamete, the resulting zygote will have trisomy (three copies of a chromosome).
 Conversely, if a gamete is missing a chromosome fertilizes a normal gamete, the zygote will have monosomy (one copy of a chromosome).

 Many cases of trisomy and monosomy are lethal, resulting in spontaneous abortion.
-However, some individuals with trisomy can survive to birth.
+Still, some individuals with trisomy can survive to birth.
 The most well-known example is Down syndrome, which is caused by trisomy 21 (having three copies of chromosome 21).
 Individuals with Down syndrome have characteristic physical features and intellectual disabilities.

 Meiosis in Different Organisms: Variations on a Theme